Easter has just passed, this year, but there’s still so much to say about it!

-As a matter of fact, chocolate eggs are empty inside and are usually filled with a little surprise: a little toy in those destined to kids, some other stuff in those for grown-ups.
+As a matter of fact, chocolate eggs are empty inside and are usually filled with a little surprise: a little toy in those destined for kids, some other stuff in those for grown-ups.
 Moreover, if you go to certain bakeries and pastry shops, you can have them put the present you want inside the egg.
 Isn’t that the coolest thing to do?

 As for panettone, there are many versions of this traditional recipe nowadays, with chocolate and many other ingredients.
 It is quite common to eat it at the end of Easter lunch and then maybe have leftovers for breakfast in the following days – just like what happens every year with panettone!

 But there’s actually more!

-A regional sweet which has become popular all over Italy is pastiera napoletana, the Easter dessert that originally comes from Naples.
-The pastiera is a tasty moist dessert with a pastry crust outer shell and is filled with ricotta, boiled whole wheat, eggs, orange flowers water and candied fruit.
+A regional sweet that has become popular all over Italy is pastiera napoletana, the Easter dessert that originally comes from Naples.
+The pastiera is a tasty moist dessert with a pastry crust outer shell and is filled with ricotta, boiled whole wheat, eggs, orange flowers water, and candied fruit.
 If you don’t mind the strong taste of orange flowers, it’s a very amazing dessert!

-In Sardinia, it is quite common to eat agnello (lamb), but also pardulas, some kind of orange-flavored desserts filled with ricotta cheese.
+In Sardinia, it is quite common to eat agnello (lamb), but also pardulas, some kind of orange-flavored pastries filled with ricotta cheese.
 In Naples, you have the casatiello, some sort of salty cake which is made with pecorino cheese, salami, eggs, flour, and water, while in Rome, there are the carciofi fritti (fried artichokes) and the pizza dolce (sweet pizza).
-But actually there are endless foods all around the country: that’s part of the country, after all.
+But actually, there are all sorts of different foods all around the country: that’s part of Italy, after all.

 And you?
 Do you celebrate Easter?
 I’d love to know!

 I hope you’ll find this post useful for your Italian vocabulary-building purposes.
 If you like this kind of vocabulary posts, these are the other ones:

 If you have specific requests for topics and themes, just leave a comment here below or send me an email at cinzia@instantlyitaly.